lumeland/lume/docs/getting-started/3_config-file.md

 site.ignore("README.md", "CHANGELOG.md", "node_modules");
 ```

+Note: `node_modules` folder is ignored by default too.

 ## Template filters

 Template filters are functions that you can use in your layouts to modify content.
 Some template engines like Nunjucks [have several builtin filters](https://mozilla.github.io/nunjucks/templating.html#builtin-filters), but you can add your owns: